codescv/blog_test/content/post/t5-paper/index.md

 ---
 title: T5 Paper Notes
 summary: T5 is an encoder-decoder transformer.
 It utilizes multi-task learning in the training process.
 By studying the T5 paper, we can learn many interesting details about pre-training of transformer models.
-This note was written in late 2020, with updated notes from 2023.
 date: 2020-08-04
 tags:
   - NLP